 You’ll also want to include any education you have, even if it’s unrelated.
 Showing that you had the self-discipline to earn a degree (no matter what it was in) is usually a good thing.

-If you have work experience, it’s a good idea to include that too.
+If you have work experience, it’s also a good idea to include that.
 I know it may not be related to what you’re applying for, but it shows that you did hold down a job.

 Remember to proof your resume.
 Many hiring managers have admitted that spelling and grammatical errors are often the fastest way to weed out a stack of applicants.

 Don’t worry too much if your resume doesn’t take up a full page.
 After you have additional freelancing experience, you can add a “relevant positions” section to your resume.